atablash/salgo/README.md

 Chunked_Vector
 --------------
 It's similar to `Vector`, but doesn't reallocate.
 Instead, it creates new memory blocks for the new elements, so it's not contiguous.

 You can use it when you have non-movable elements (same as with `std::deque`).

 It's used internally in `Random_Allocator`.

+### Loops and erasing elements

+Safe through both the Accessor object or Chunked_Vector object, same as with `salgo::Vector`.

+### Accessors and handles invalidation

+Similarly to `salgo::Vector`, accessors/iterators and handles never invalidate, except when the `Chunked_Vector` object is moved.

+Pointers to elements never invalidate, because objects are never moved.

 Crude_Allocator
 ---------------
 It's the first Salgo custom allocator implementation.
 As the name suggests, it's not the best.
 Actually it doesn't reuse memory.

 ### TODO